Graylog2/documentation/pages/getting_started.rst

 .. image:: /images/gs_18-dashboard2.png

-Go play around, if you want to know how to create more exciting charts and graphs, check the section below.
+Go play around.
+If you want to know how to create more exciting charts and graphs, check out the section below.

 Extra Credit - Graphs
 ^^^^^^^^^^^^^^^^^^^^^

-The search screen is the start of this, check out this example in which I’ve clicked *Search*, then opened message, and then clicked *Quick Values*.
-I know, not real world useful with this data, but see how it easy it is?
-This can also be added to your dashboard.
+Let’s start by searching for all messages within the last 1 hour.
+To do this, click Search, select Search in the last 1 hour, and leave the search bar blank.
+Once the search results populate, expand the messages field and select *Quick Values*.
+Click *Add to dashboard* to add this entire pie chart and data table to your dashboard.

 .. image:: /images/gs_19-graphdash.png

 I like to track password changes, privilege assignments, root activity, system events, user logins, etc.  Go knock yourself out and show your co-workers.

+Once you have a few widgets in your dashboard, go into unlock / edit mode to quickly edit any widget, rearrange them on your dashboard, or delete.
+Make sure to click Lock to save!

 Get Alerted
 -----------

 I know, we’re all lazy, and busy.
 Nobody wants to just stare at a dashboard all day like it’s the World Cup.
 That’s for management.

-Let’s configure some proactive alerts.
+Let’s configure some proactive alerts to let us know when something needs our attention.

 Create a Stream
 ^^^^^^^^^^^^^^^

-Click *Alerts*, no…wait, I mean… click *Streams*.
-Because that’s what makes sense, right?
-Don’t worry, I'll explain it. #rollwithit
+In order to set up an alert, we need to set up a stream.
+Streams process incoming messages in real time based on conditions that you set.
+Click *Streams*.

 .. image:: /images/gs_20-crstream.png

+Let’s create a stream for all incoming security/authentication error messages.
+Click Create Stream.

 Type in a Title and Description.